aws-samples/video-understanding-solution/README.md

 In the Web UI portal, you can search for videos in your S3 bucket.
 For each video found, you can view the video, see its summary, see the extracted information by the seconds from Amazon Rekognition and Amazon Transcribe, and ask the chatbot about the video e.g. "How many people are in this video".
 The chatbot is equipped with memory for the current conversation, so the user can have a context-aware conversation with the bot.

+## Cost
+The cost of using this solution is determined by the pricing and usage of the components being deployed.
+This includes, but not necessarily being limited to:

+1. Fixed components:
+    1.1.
+Amazon Aurora PostgreSQL - Pricing is [here](https://aws.amazon.com/rds/aurora/pricing/).
+This solution by default uses 2 x 0.5 ACU of Aurora Serverless PostgreSQL.
+    1.2.
+NAT Gateway - Pricing is [here](https://aws.amazon.com/vpc/pricing/).
+This is used for egress access of Fargate task and some Lambda function.
+By default this solution uses 1 NAT Gateway.

+2. Variable components:
+    2.1.
+Amazon Rekognition - Pricing is [here](https://aws.amazon.com/rekognition/pricing/).
+This solution uses Stored Video Analysis for Label Detection and Text Detection.
+The cost can vary based on the video duration and the number of videos being processed.
+    2.2.
+Amazon Transcribe - Pricing is [here](https://aws.amazon.com/transcribe/pricing/).
+This solution uses Standard Batch transcription.
+The cost can vary based on the video duration and the number of videos being processed.
+    2.3.
+Amazon Bedrock - Pricing is [here](https://aws.amazon.com/bedrock/pricing/).
+This solution uses Claude Instant and Titan Embeddings G1 - Text model.
+The cost can vary based on the amount of information extracted from the video and the usage frequency.
+    2.4.
+Amazon S3 - Pricing is [here](https://aws.amazon.com/s3/pricing/).
+S3 is used for storing the raw videos and the extracted information.
+    2.5.
+AWS Fargate - Pricing is [here](https://aws.amazon.com/fargate/pricing/).
+Fargate task is where the extracted video information is being analyzed and where the calls to LLMs for summary and entities generation happen.
+It is provisioned on demand when a video is uploaded.
+    2.6.
+AWS Lambda - Pricing is [here](https://aws.amazon.com/lambda/pricing/).
+Lambda function is used in several parts of the worklflow, including to handle video search requests.
+    2.7.
+Amazon API Gateway - Pricing is [here](https://aws.amazon.com/api-gateway/pricing/).
+API Gateway is used to power the video search API.
+    2.8.
+AWS Step Functions - Pricing is [here](https://aws.amazon.com/step-functions/pricing/).
+Step functions is used to orchestrate the video processing workflow.
+    2.9.
+AWS Amplify - Pricing is [here](https://aws.amazon.com/amplify/pricing/).
+This solution uses the Amplify for hosting the UI.
+See under "Host an app" part of the pricing page.
+    2.10.
+Amazon Cognito - Pricing is [here](https://aws.amazon.com/cognito/pricing/).
+This solution uses Cognito user pool and identity pool.
+    2.11.
+Amazon EventBridge - Pricing is [here](https://aws.amazon.com/eventbridge/pricing/).
+This solution uses event bus and rule.
+    2.12.
+Amazon CloudWatch - Pricing is [here](https://aws.amazon.com/cloudwatch/pricing/).
+Amazon CloudWatch metrics and logs are used.
+    2.13.
+AWS Secret Manager - Pricing is  [here](https://aws.amazon.com/secrets-manager/pricing/).
+This is used to store credentials.

+The main cost contributors are likely coming from Rekognition, Transcribe, and Bedrock for large number of long videos.
+It is recommended for you to test with smaller number of shorter videos e.g. 3 videos with < 15 minutes each and observe the cost after a few days.
+It is recommended to monitor the cost with [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) and set budget and alerts with [AWS Budget](https://aws.amazon.com/aws-cost-management/aws-budgets/).

 ## Limitations

 1. Currently only .mp4/.MP4 video files are supported